 3) Hearing: Render a written decision based on a hearing.
 If the Committee determines that a hearing is to be held, the Committee shall send written notice of the time, date and location to all parties.
 The hearing shall be conducted as follows:

-After the Committee has completed its review, the Committee shall issue a written decision based on findings of fact and conclusions, including procedures followed and any applicable University policies and procedures, usually within 10 working days, and shall provide a copy of the findings to all directly involved parties, including, but not limited to, the parties involved, the department Chair, the Dean of the school, the Office of Academic Affairs and the Assistant Vice President of Academic Affairs.
+After the Committee has completed its review, the Committee shall issue a written decision based on findings of fact and conclusions, including procedures followed and any applicable University policies and procedures, usually within 10 working days, and shall provide a copy of the findings to all directly involved parties, including, but not limited to, the parties involved, the department Chair, the Dean of the school, the Office of Academic Affairs and the Associate Vice President of Academic Affairs.

 Appeal of Committee's Findings